 Keep Calm and Carry On

 Keep Calm and Carry On was a motivational poster produced by the British Ministry of Information in 1939 in preparation for World War II.
 The poster was intended to raise the morale of the British public, threatened with widely predicted mass air attacks on major cities.
-Although almost 2,500,000 copies of Keep Calm and Carry On were printed between August 23rd and September 3rd, 1939 but the poster was not sanctioned for immediate public display.
-It was instead decided that copies should remain in "cold storage" for use after serious air raids.
+Although almost 2,500,000 copies of Keep Calm and Carry On were printed between August 23rd and September 3rd, 1939 the poster was not sanctioned for immediate public display.
+It was instead decided that copies should remain in 'cold storage' for use after serious air raids.
 So, although the Blitz clearly did take place, the poster was only rarely publicly displayed and even then, unauthorised.

 Following criticism of its cost and impact, the Ministry of Information publicity campaign was cancelled in October 1939.
 Many people claimed not to have seen the posters; while those who did see them regarded them as patronising and divisive.